bagisto/bagisto-docs/src/docs/package-development/models.md

 }
 ```

-::: details Understanding the Registration
+::: info Understanding the Registration
 **What This Does:**

 - **`$models` Array**: Lists all models in your package that should be registered with Concord